finn722/demo/readme.txt

 learn git
-git is a control sysytem.
+git is a distributed version control sysytem.